Call us or email us if you have any questions.

 Honoring Those Who Freed Europe

-Commemorate Operation Overlord on this 11-night cruisetour from London to Paris, where you will board your ship for your voyage along the Seine River.
+Commemorate Operation Overlord on this 12-day cruisetour.
 D-Day was the catalyst for the liberation of Western Europe from German occupation.
-Sail through Normandy and visit D-Day sites at Utah and Omaha, Gold and Sword Beaches and the shores of Juno Beach.
+In Paris, your ship is docked in the heart of the city, offering views of the Eiffel Tower.
+Sail through Normandy and visit D-Day sites, explore fascinating museums and relive epic events of World War II.
 Witness poignant displays and hear inspiring tales of bravery as you join us on a journey of remembrance.

 London, England / Paris, France